Bedouin: Ottoman period

 Ottoman authorities also initiated private acquisition of large plots of state land offered by the sultan to the absentee landowners (effendis).
 Numerous tenants were brought in order to cultivate the newly acquired lands.
 Often it came at the expense of the Bedouin lands.

 In the late 19th century, many Bedouin began transition to a semi-nomadic lifestyle.
-One of the factors was the influence of the Ottoman empire authorities who started a forced sedentarization of the Bedouin living on its territory.
+One of the factors was the influence of the Ottoman authorities who started a forced sedentarization of the Bedouin living on its territory.
 The Ottoman authorities viewed the Bedouin as a threat to the state's control and worked hard on establishing law and order in the Negev.
 During the First World War, the Negev Bedouin initially fought with the Ottomans against the British.
 However, under the influence of British agent T. E. Lawrence, the Bedouins switched side and fought against the Ottomans.
 Hamad Pasha al-Sufi (died 1923), Sheikh of the Nijmat sub-tribe of the Tarabin, led a force of 1,500 men who joined the Ottoman raid on the Suez Canal.

 In Orientalist historiography, the Negev Bedouin have been described as remaining largely unaffected by changes in the outside world until recently.
-Their society was often considered a "world without time."
+Their society was often considered a "world without time".
 Recent scholars have challenged the notion of the Bedouin as 'fossilized,' or 'stagnant' reflections of an unchanging desert culture.
 Emanuel Marx has shown that Bedouin were engaged in a constantly dynamic reciprocal relation with urban centers.
 Bedouin scholar Michael Meeker explains that "the city was to be found in their midst."

 At the time of World War I, a Qays Bedouin tribe from Harran, not far from Urfa, settled in Lüleburgaz in East Thrace under their last Sheikh Salih Abdullah.
 It is said that this tribe was originally from Tihamah.